ryanatkn/react-typescript-closing-the-loop/README.md

 Types also provide the computer with a significantly improved understanding of your code.
-This empowers the computer to do far more than check for errors - from code navigation, to inspecting where and how which symbols get used, to making automated transformations and refactorings, there's so much the computer can do for us.
+This empowers the computer to do far more than check for errors - from code navigation, to inspecting where and how which symbols get used, to making automated transformations and refactorings, there's so much the computer can do for us, which for me translates directly into productivity and happiness.

 Sounds pretty good right?
 The caveat is that the loop needs to be *closed* to provide a great experience.